Skip to content

 optimizers/ — Parameter update rules.
 SGD supports momentum and dampening.
 Adam maintains bias-corrected first and second moment estimates.
 Both accept any Module and call .parameters() to find what to update.

 schedulers/ — Learning rate schedules that wrap an Optimizer and call .set_lr() on each .step().
-LinearLR interpolates linearly between a start and end rate; ExponentialLR and CosineAnnealingLR are planned.
+LinearLR interpolates linearly between a start and end rate; ExponentialLR decays by a fixed multiplicative factor; CosineAnnealingLR follows a cosine curve; ReduceLROnPlateauLR reduces when a monitored metric stalls.

 track/ — Experiment tracking backed by SQLite.
 Tracker lets you log scalar metrics at each training step, attach computation graphs to runs, and query historical results.
 Experiments are stored as .db files under a configurable directory.

-visual/ — Inline visualizations for notebooks. graph() renders the computation graph of any tensor as a Graphviz SVG. plot() and scatter() draw training metric line and scatter charts with matplotlib.
+visual/ — Inline visualizations for notebooks. graph() renders the computation graph of any tensor as a Graphviz SVG. plot() and scatter() draw training metric line and scatter charts.

 Full training example